cristiandpt/DomesticApp_WebApp/README.md

 ## Migrations

- In order to initialize the migrations, follow the steps below.
+ In order to initialize migrations, follow the steps below.

 1. Build and get up the containers: